Andre Waters: Coaching career

 After retiring as a player, Waters worked as a college football coach.
 In 1996, he joined the staff of Stump Mitchell at Morgan State as defensive backs coach.
 The following year under head coach Jim Leavitt, Waters took the same position on the upstart South Florida football program.
 He remained in that position until 1999.
-In 2000, Waters left South Florida to join the St. Louis Rams of the NFL as a coaching intern for training camp.
+In 2000, Waters left South Florida to join the St. Louis Rams of the NFL as a coaching intern for training camp under Defensive Coordinator, Bud Carson.
 Leavitt made Waters choose between South Florida and the internship out of concern that Waters would miss too much preparation time with South Florida.

 After his Rams internship, Waters returned to Tampa to be defensive coordinator at Paul R. Wharton High School in 2000.
 In 2001, Waters moved back to the college level as defensive backs coach at Alabama State.
 In 2002, Waters joined the Detroit Lions in his second stint as an NFL coaching intern.
 He later coached at St. Augustine's from 2002 to 2005 as defensive coordinator upon the football program's return from a 35-year hiatus.
 In 2006, Waters was defensive coordinator at Fort Valley State.
 Waters described his disappointment in not getting a full-time NFL coaching job to The Philadelphia Inquirer reporter Phil Sheridan.
 He remained very close to his former Eagles coach Buddy Ryan, whom Waters said he tried to emulate in his own coaching career.